askebv/8086-mov-decoder/README.md

 # 8086 decoder

-Disassembles a 16 bit binary to an ASM file.
+Disassembles a 16 bit binary to an ASM file. **Doesn't support the ESC instruction.**

 Usage:
 Launch the exe with two arguments, first is the source binary filename (and relative path), second is the output filename (and relative path).